grbfacet/facet/plain-english-papers.md

 ---
 layout: default
-title: More on the history and philosophy of Plain English explanations
+title: More on the history and philosophy of Plain English Explanations
 pagetype: reference
 ---